zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

         }
     }

 The ``find()`` function looks really similar to the ``findAll()`` function.
 There's just three simple differences.
 Firstly we need to add a condition to the query to only select one row.
 This is done using the ``where()`` function of the ``Sql`` object.
 Then we also check if the ``$result`` has a row in it through ``getAffectedRows()``.
 The return statement then will be hydrated using the injected hydrator into the prototype that has also been injected.

-This time, when we do not find a row we will throw an ``\Exception`` so that the application will easily be able to handle the scenario.
+This time, when we do not find a row we will throw an ``\InvalidArgumentException`` so that the application will easily be able to handle the scenario.

 Conclusion
 ==========

 Finishing this chapter you now know how to query for data using the ``Zend\Db\Sql`` classes.
-You have also learned about the ``Zend\Stdlib\Hydrator``-Component which is one of the new key components of Zend Framework.
+You have also learned about the ``Zend\Stdlib\Hydrator``-Component which is one of the new key components of ZF2.
 Furthermore you have once again proven that you are able to manage proper dependency injection.

 In the next chapter we'll take a closer look at the router so we'll be able to do some more action within our Module.